-Many elite performers have really demanding parents.
-This makes them expect a lot of themselves, which is part of why they’re so great.
-But it also makes them sacrifice their feelings, which leads to mental illness.
+Many elite performers had demanding parents.
+This made them expect a lot of themselves, which is why they achieved greatness.
+But it also made them sacrifice their feelings, which leads to mental illness.

 At some point, these people, whose self-worth comes from their striving for greatness, reach their peak.
-When that happens, they can only go down, and they tend to do so rapidly.
+Then they can only go down, and they tend to do so rapidly.

 Researchers studied this to discover that manic depression is correlated with intense pressure to perform and with parents who withhold love if their children fail.
 Because it’s impossible to avoid failure entirely, these kids never learned how to deal with the emotions that come with failure.